This is a high level overview of what you should consider if you are selling or buying a business.

 The difference may seem academic but in legal terms it is a chasm.

-When a company is sold, the buyer purchases everything that the company owns.
+When the shares of a company are sold, the buyer purchases everything that the company owns.
 These include liabilities, both those that can be identified at the time of sale, plus future ones that may be harder to identify (such as obligations to fix faulty goods sold to customers before the sale).

 Buying all the shares in a company, however, requires alternative work.
 The corporate structure will need to be investigated.
-For example, someone may hold an option agreement that enables him or her to force the future owner to sell at a certain price.
+For example, someone may hold an option agreement that enables them to force the future owner to sell at a certain price.

 The process of assessing the value of what is for sale, and whether there are any restrictions that might prevent the buyer from purchasing, or reduce the value of assets after purchase is called due diligence (DD).
 It is effectively, careful consideration of what is on the table.